 Prior to joining Disney, Mr. Bird spent nearly a decade with Time Warner, joining in 1994 as senior vice president and general manager of Turner Entertainment Networks Limited.
 He rose to president of TBS International in 2000, and became responsible for all TBS broadcasting outside of the continental U.S.

-Between 1989 and 1994, Mr. Bird held a number of positions in radio and television in Europe, including helping to start a music channel, producing and directing a popular London-based morning TV program, and producing a Saturday morning children's TV show.
+Between 1989 and 1994, Mr. Bird held a number of positions in radio and television in Europe.
 In 1992, Mr. Bird was tapped by Unique Broadcasting, the largest independent radio production company in the United Kingdom, to start up and operate Unique Television.

-Mr. Bird began his career with Piccadilly Radio in Manchester, England, as breakfast show producer.
+Mr. Bird began his career with Piccadilly Radio in Manchester, England.
 After that, he moved to London to join the Virgin Broadcasting Company working at Music Box, a Pan-European music channel.
 Later, Virgin asked Mr. Bird to help launch and program a satellite-delivered national radio service called "Radio Radio."
 He became head of programming for the service, producing radio shows for leading comedians and television presenters.

 A native of the United Kingdom, Mr. Bird is a Commander of the British Empire.
 He earned a Bachelor of Arts degree in English language and literature from the University of Newcastle Upon Tyne in 1985.